antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 ## Tooltip

-In 4.0, you can customize the prompt information through tooltip.containerTpl, and in 5.0, you can customize the prompt information through the render function.
+In 4.0, you can customize the prompt information through `tooltip.containerTpl`, and in 5.0, you can customize the prompt information through the render function.

 ```js
 // 4.0